dizz/usenix-hostcloud13-fluidcloud/fluidcloud.md

 There are quite a number of Platform as a Service (PaaS) offerings available today.
 Including Heroku, Red Hat OpenShift, CloudFoundry and Google App Engine.
 The majority of the PaaS offerings leverage the existing interoperability work that each language (and its standard libraries - e.g. WSGI for Python) and supporting services (e.g. MySQL, RabbitMQ) already have.
 However, this is not uniform across all PaaS offerings.

 The Open Data Centre Alliance released a report [#Alliance:2012] on long distance service instance relocation.
-Noted within is that relocation of workload possible but “[...] migrations occur between disparate data centres of the same cloud provider [...]” most of the time.
+Noted there is that relocation of workload possible but “[...] migrations occur between disparate data centres of the same cloud provider [...]” most of the time.
 So here the most obvious issues becomes clear: relocation is possible but mostly within service provider’s domain and that inter-domain (InterCloud) relocation on IaaS and PaaS level needs more research.

 Currently available software solutions for data management exists – such as: Cloudant, Xeround, MongoLab or Amazon S3.
 But currently they lack the ability to convert data between the service instances, or relocate data.